zzef/yape/README.md

-# zef-physics-engine
+# Yape

-A Rigid body impulse based physics engine written in C++.
-This was written to gain better understanding into rigid body physics engines.
+Yape (Yet another physics engine) is a rigid body impulse based physics engine written in C++.
+This was written to gain better understanding into rigid body physics engines as well as my personal enjoyment.
+It is riddled with tonnes of issues that I hope to fix as the time goes by.
 Features include:

 - Random polygon generation
 - Collision detection (Separated axis theorem)